OpenTSDB/opentsdb.net/docs/source/user_guide/cli/uid.rst

    "--idwidth", "Integer", "Number of bytes on which the UniqueId is encoded.
 This allows for an override of the built in UID width.", "3", "--idwidth=4"
    "--ignore-case", "Flag", "Ignore case distinctions when matching on a regular expression using the ``grep`` sub command", "", "--ignore-case"
    "--verbose", "Flag", "Print logging messages at level DEBUG and higher.
-The default is for ERROR and higher to be displayed.", "", ""--verbose"
+The default is for ERROR and higher to be displayed.", "", "--verbose"
    "-i", "Flag", "Short hand for the ``--ignore-case`` flag", "", "-i" "-v", "Flag", "Short hand for the ``--verbose`` flag", "", "-v"